Unboxed-Software/solana-course/content/solana-nft.md

 ### 10. Withdraw Rent

 Now that our Candy Machine is fully minted, the rent used for the Candy Machine can be retrieved by running the `withdraw` command.
-Note to replace `<candy_machine_id>` with the address of the Candy Machine before running the command:
+Note to replace `<candy_machine_id>` with the address of the Candy Machine from `devnet-example.json` before running the command:

 ```sh
 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts withdraw <candy_machine_id> \